 Studying abroad requires a student to plan for both academic costs/fees and personal travel expenses.
 It is important to keep in mind the cost of living and currency exchange rates compared to costs associated with living in Millersville.
 For example, living in a large city will be more expensive than living in Millersville.
 However, in other areas of the world, the cost of living may be less.
 Traveling while you are abroad is an additional expense for which you must also plan for realistically.
 Always keep your travel plans in financial perspective.

 To help students plan for all academic costs, the Office of Global Education prepares cost worksheets for all official MU study abroad programs.
 These cost worksheets take into account all academic costs associated with studying abroad.
 Some of the amounts listed are estimated for budgeting purposes (airfare, meals, and living expenses); others are actual fees (tuition, passport fees, insurance, participation fees, etc.).
 Global Education does not provide estimates for additional personal travel.

-Here is an estimated worksheet of costs for the Fall 2014 semester at Jiangxi- Jiangxi Cost Worksheet [PDF]
+Here is an estimated worksheet of costs for the Spring 2016 semester at Jiangxi- Jiangxi Cost Worksheet [PDF]

 Students pay MU tuition and the Millersville general and tech fees directly to Millersville.
 Room and board charges are paid directly to Jiangxi.
 Students are also directly responsible for their water and electricity bills.
 There is an additional non-refundable, non-transferable MU program participation fee and application fee paid directly to Millersville, due at time of application.
 These charges do not include passport and visa fees, airfare, books and supplies, or incidental expenses such as laundry, personal travel or entertainment.